yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

     "./intelfix.png"
     >}}

-[v1993](https://github.com/yuzu-emu/yuzu/pull/6887) has been using [PVS-Studio](https://pvs-studio.com/en/) to catch logic errors in the code to good success so far.
+[v1993](https://github.com/yuzu-emu/yuzu/pull/6887) has been using [PVS-Studio](https://pvs-studio.com/en/) to catch logic errors in the code with good success so far.
 For example, [a small clean up in SPIR-V was possible thanks to this](https://github.com/yuzu-emu/yuzu/pull/6887).

 ## LAN party time!

-Work on `Local Wireless` continues, but in the meantime, thanks to work done by [spholz](https://github.com/spholz) yuzu is proud to announce that `LAN`
-[(Local Area Network)](https://github.com/yuzu-emu/yuzu/pull/6863) support has been added to all users!
+Work on `Local Wireless` continues, but in the meantime, yuzu is proud to announce that `LAN` [(Local Area Network)](https://github.com/yuzu-emu/yuzu/pull/6863) support has been added for all users!
+This is all thanks to work done by [spholz](https://github.com/spholz).

 This means that a small selection of games can now be played with a Switch or any other computer running yuzu while connected to the same network (be it wired ethernet, or via
 WiFi).
 With a service like [ZeroTier](https://www.zerotier.com/) (hamachi has not worked so far) or by manually configuring a VPN